Category Archives: Javascript

 The installation project

-The “distance measurers” can be the cheap Bare Conductive paints and boards: https://www.kickstarter.com/projects/863853574/touch-board-interactivity-everywhere
+The “distance measurers” can use the affordable Bare Conductive paints and boards: https://www.kickstarter.com/projects/863853574/touch-board-interactivity-everywhere

 Technology playground:

-Besides expressing some thoughts, the experiment was a way to study new web technologies.
+Beyond expressing certain thoughts, this experiment was a way to explore new web technologies.

-The chaos star rendering heavily relies on the amazing PixiJS framework.
-It uses WebGL and enables those crazy filters with powerful performance.
-I’ve been developing this experiment since version 1.3 and the final version used here, 2.0, is REALLY fast.
-My first approach was to draw the star and use it to mask some bitmaps, but anti-alias for WebGL graphics is poorly supported among browsers.
-After months (literally) fighting with that, one simple idea just came up: draw the chaos star inversely, render its texture to get a smooth and beautiful bitmap and put it on top of everything.
-The visual effect is the same, but we don’t need any masking, anti-alias is smooth as possible and performance is better.
-Win.
+The Chaos Star rendering heavily relies on the amazing PixiJS framework.
+It uses WebGL, enabling those crazy filters with impressive performance.
+I’ve been developing this experiment since PixiJS version 1.3, and the final version here, 2.0, is incredibly fast.
+My first approach was to draw the star and use it to mask some bitmaps, but anti-aliasing for WebGL graphics is poorly supported across browsers.
+After months (literally) of struggling with this, a simple idea emerged: draw the Chaos Star inversely, render its texture to get a smooth and beautiful bitmap, and layer it on top of everything.
+The visual effect is the same, but it eliminates the need for masking, ensures smooth anti-aliasing, and improves performance.
+A win all around.

-WebAudio API was another field to play.
-Really cool new features emerging on browsers, but unfortunately each browser renders sounds on its own way.
-This is the reason why I choose to make it a “Google Chrome only” website.
+The WebAudio API was another area of exploration.
+This technology introduces exciting new features in browsers, but each browser renders sound differently.
+For this reason, I chose to make it a “Google Chrome only” experience.

-Another thing I’ve implemented was a Socket connection.
-Right click to get the QR Code, scan with your phone and slide your fingers on your phone screen to replace the mouse distance measurement.
-My first experience with NodeJS and Socket.io.
+Another feature I implemented was a socket connection.
+Right-click to get the QR Code, scan it with your phone, and slide your fingers on your phone’s screen to replace the mouse distance measurement.
+This was my first experience with NodeJS and Socket.io.
 Really cool stuff.

 Screenshot 2014-07-17 18.20.42